microsoft/vstest-docs/docs/contribute.md

 install `VS 2017 RC 2` and the `.NET Core and Docker (Preview)` workload installed.
 See download link [here](https://www.microsoft.com/net/core#windowsvs2017).

+If you're _not_ planning to use **Visual Studio** and only use CLI.
+You will need to install [.Net 46 targeting pack](https://www.microsoft.com/en-us/download/details.aspx?id=48136).
+The download link has two msis.
+Both needs to be installed.
+Otherwise build will fail asking to install net 46.

 Rest of the article will provide steps for VS and CLI/Editors development.
 ## Build

 ### Building with Visual Studio